JARMourato/dotfiles/README.md

 Before doing anything, make sure you know what are you doing!
 Settings applied by this repository are very personal, and definitely don't suite everyone's needs.
 I suggest you to create your own set of dotfiles based on this repo.

+# Requirements

-*Make sure the system is updated before proceeding*
+ - *Make sure the system is updated before proceeding*

+ - *Terminal needs full disk access*

 # Installation Steps